thomasgassmann/eth-cheatsheets/visual-computing/main.typ

   - *CMY*: inverse (subtr.) to RGB.
 CMY = 1 - RGB.
   - *YIQ*: Luminance Y, In-phase I (orange-blue), Quadrature Q (purple-green). $ vec(Y, I, Q) = mat(0.299, 0.587, 0.114; 0.596, -0.275, -0.321; 0.212, -0.523, 0.311) vec(R, G, B) $ NTSC-Norm used in television, based on psycho physical properties of eye, color space resolution is used for tones which can best be distinguished by eye.
   - *HSV*: hue (base color), saturation (purity of color), value / lightness / brightness (intuitive), easy to pick color, used in e.g. arts
-  - *HLS*: alternative color space to HSV, used for same applications
+  - *HLS/HSL*: alternative color space to HSV, used for same applications
   - *CIELAB / CIELUV*: color space is perceptually uniform, correct the CIE chart colors to adjust for perceived "distance" betw. colors (small change in euclidean distance $arrow$ small change in perceived color), nonlinear warp.
 MacAdams ellipses nearly circular.
 ]